piotrplenik/clean-code-php/README.md

 }
 ```

-Create instance of `DBConnection` class and configure it with [DSN](http://php.net/manual/en/pdo.construct.php#refsect1-pdo.construct-parameters).
+Create an instance of `DBConnection` class and configure it with [DSN](http://php.net/manual/en/pdo.construct.php#refsect1-pdo.construct-parameters).

 ```php
 $connection = new DBConnection($dsn);
 ```

-And now you must use instance of `DBConnection` in your application.
+And now you must use the instance of `DBConnection` in your application.

 **[⬆ back to top](#table-of-contents)**